 - Unexplained rashes especially on feet and toes,

 Or, if you or anyone in you household has been diagnosed with Covid-19 or exposed to someone who has Covid-19 in the last 14 days; your appointment must be cancelled or reschedule for a later date.

-I’ll email you an online Health Screening Form the evening before or morning of your appointment.
+I will email you an online Health Screening Form the evening or morning before your appointment.
 This form simply asks you to confirm you don’t have the above symptoms or exposure and a few other questions relating to your health and CoVid19.